fnk22/Northwind_Project/README.md

 # Northwind_Project

 # Notrhwind SQL Queries
-This repository contains SQL queries on **Northwind** databases.
+This repository contains SQL queries on **Northwind** database.
 The aim is to demonstrate database querying techniques and create a guide for those who want to learn.

 ## Databases Used
 1. **Northwind** : Contains tables representing key commercial business processes.